中文版|English

 2.2 Inspection of Hull

-Teams operate vehicles to inspect the underwater part of the hull, and clean up the damaged part of the hull.
+Teams operate vehicles to inspect the underwater part of the hull, and point out the damaged part of the hull.

-2.2.1Inspecting the Hull and cleaning up the damaged part
+2.2.1Inspecting the Hull and Clean up the Damaged Part

-The underwater part of the hull is a 1200mm×2400mm rectangle made of blue PVC pipes.
-The rectangle is divided into 6 areas by red PVC pipes with the diameter of 20mm.
-The areas are divided to be upper left, upper middle, upper right, lower left, lower middle and lower right.
-Each area is a rectangle of 600mm × 800mm.
-The schematic diagram of the hull is shown in the figure below.
+The underwater part of the hull is a approximately 1.2m×2.4m blue rectangles, made up of 20mm PVC tubes.
+Red PVC pipe and white pipe fitting divide the rectangle into 6 areas, which are upper left, upper middle, upper right, lower left, lower middle and lower right.
+Each area is about 60cm×80cm rectangle, as shown in the picture.

-The plastic ring is made of pneumatic pipe and bolts, which has less negative buoyancy under the water and it is placed at the bottom of the pool.
-The collection device is made of pipes with the diameter of 50mm, as shown in the diagram.
+The plastic ring is made of pneumatic tubes and bolts, which have less negative buoyancy in the water and stand at the bottom of the pool.
+The collection device is made of 50mm diameter splicing PVC pipe, as shown in the figure.

 13.jpg